App-vNext/Polly/docs/migration-v8.md

 ```
 <!-- endSnippet -->

+> [!IMPORTANT]
+>
+> Things to remember:
+>
+> - Use `AddRateLimiter` to add a rate limiter strategy to your resiliency pipeline
+> - Use one of the derived classes of [`ReplenishingRateLimiter`](https://learn.microsoft.com/en-us/dotnet/api/system.threading.ratelimiting.replenishingratelimiter) to customize your rate limiter behavior to meet your requirements
+>
+> For further information please check out the [Rate limiter resilience strategy docs](strategies/rate-limiter.md)

 ## Migrating bulkhead policies

 The bulkhead policy is now replaced by the [rate limiter strategy](strategies/rate-limiter.md) which uses the [`System.Threading.RateLimiting`](https://www.nuget.org/packages/System.Threading.RateLimiting) package.
 The new counterpart to bulkhead is `ConcurrencyLimiter`.